-I found the general idea on Pinterest.
-They were a lot of people making oil candles for the summer with citronella, and several survivalist using vegetable oils for an extra lighting source, when the power goes out.
+I noticed that a lot of people were making oil candles for the summer with citronella, and several survivalists using vegetable oils for an extra lighting source when the power goes out.
 One of the articles specifically talked about using olive oil, as it burns well without an unpleasant odor.

 That’s where I started.
 I wanted the oil candle lamp to smell nice so I used scented pine cones, cinnamon sticks and added some essential oils.